PorterAS/pb-docs-v2/README.md

 npm install -g gatsby-cli
 ```

-Once you clone the repository, install all required dependences in the project and start a new development server with
+Once you clone the repository, install all required dependences in the project and start a new development server with:

 ```bash
 npm install && gatsby develop